FZRKexEr/vimrc/README.md

 ## Requirements

+- git
-- Git
+- curl
-- Curl
+- wget
-- Wget
+- ccls
 - Python2.7+ or Python3.1+

 ## How to install